znsio/specmatic-documentation/documentation/authentication.md

 For the above example, define an environment variable named `ApiKeyAuthHeader` having the API key as it's value.

+For example, in the above case, we would define an environment variable named `ApiKeyAuthHeader`.
+Assuming that Authorization header value has to be `my-api-key-abc123`, set the value of this environment variable to `my-api-key-abc123`.

 ### Bearer
 Here's an example of a Bearer security scheme in the open api specification: